-Soaking up the rays on a sun-kissed beach are one of the most popular things to do in Ibiza and, given their cleanliness, safety and sheer beauty, it's easy to see why.
-The west coast hosts two of the best: Cala Comote Beach and Cala Bassa Beach.
+Soaking up the rays on a sun-kissed beach is one of the most popular things to do in Ibiza and, given their cleanliness, safety and sheer beauty, it's easy to see why.
+The west coast is home to two of the best - Cala Comote and Cala Bassa.
 Both are ideal for families, with glorious, golden sands that shelve gently into the sea.
 Cala Comte Beach is perfect for a sundowner with its beachside bars, serenaded by chilled-out tunes from the live DJ.
 While Cala Bassa Beach is ideal for those who want to add a shot of adrenaline to their list of things to do in Ibiza.
 There's an extensive selection of watersports too from snorkelling to water-skiing and pedalos.

 Hit the trail

-If you've had enough of the crowds and want to get to grips with the island's countryside, taking part in a horseback trek is one of the most invigorating things to do in Ibiza.
-The treks are for parties of eight or less and there's a minimum age limit of 12, making it a great choice for those with older children and young teenagers can take part in something a bit off the beaten track.
+If you've had enough of the crowds and want to get to grips with the island's countryside, a horseback trek is one of the most invigorating things to do in Ibiza.
+Great for parties of eight or less, there's a minimum age limit of 12, making it a great choice for those with older children and teens.
 The northern part of the island is the most unspoilt and there are some outstanding landscapes to explore.
-Helmets, insurance and drinks are provided, leaving you to enjoy yourself and soak up the scenery from your saddle.
+Helmets, insurance and drinks are provided, leaving you to soak up the scenery from your saddle.

 In addition to having some of the best beaches, Ibiza's east coast offers one of the most fascinating things to do in Ibiza.
 The rock of Es Vedra is an island just off the coast, which is thought to be the third most magnetic place on the planet, so leave the metal jewellery at home.
 Apparently, it's even been responsible for homing pigeons losing their way!
 Regardless, it offers some of the best photo opportunities on the island and is alleged to have produced the rocks from which the Egyptian pyramids were built.